j0Shi82/shopify-partydawn/README.md

 If sessionStorage is not available the Pixel installs the GTM conventionally.
 This is also done on checkout pages which can't be directly controlled.

 Web Pixel play nicely with the integrated consent.
 They follow the rules defined on `Sales Channels -> Online Store -> Preferences -> Customer Privacy`.
-Whenever it feels appropriate to hook into Shopify's customer events for a tracking purposes, this is the way to go.
+Whenever it feels appropriate to hook into Shopify's customer events for tracking purposes, this is the way to go.

 ## Matomo